sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 I got the model with a 15.6" screen and configured it with an i7-7700HQ processor (2.8 GHz up to 2.8 GHz), 32 GB of DDR4 RAM, a 512 GB NVMe solid state hard drive with an addition 1 TB hard drive, and a Nvidia GTX 1060 graphics card (6 GB).
 It's given weight is 5.5 lbs and its dimensions are 15.2″ × 10.7″ × 0.9″ (38.51 × 27.10 × 2.49 cm).
 It's also got a ton of ports, including 2 MiniDisplay ports, 3 USB-A ports, 2 USB-C ports, an Ethernet port, and more.
 It's not super pretty (here's [a video that gives you a good look at it](https://www.youtube.com/watch?v=B57JwEdPRUE)), but it is, by almost any measure, a beast of a laptop.

-System76 offers a choice of two distros: Ubuntu 16.04 or their own distro, called Pop!\_OS.
+System76 offers a choice of two distros: Ubuntu 16.04 or their own distro, called [Pop!\_OS](https://system76.com/pop), which is [on GitHub](https://github.com/pop-os/pop).
 But given how similar different versions of Linux are, I figured I could put any distribution on it that I wanted on it.
 Thus I was mostly looking for plenty of ports (check) and a basic level of sturdiness.
 I can now agree with most reviews I read: it feels pretty sturdy.
 The trackpad is fine-- I appreciate the dedciated button-- and while the keyboard isn't as "snappy" as on my Air, I actually like it.
 Though I knew I would be mostly using [my mechanical keyboard](https://sts10.github.io/2014/12/06/an-update-to-my-keyboard-game.html) and [a Logitech mouse](https://www.logitechg.com/en-us/product/g602-wireless-gaming-mouse).

 Given the choice of those two distros, I opted for System76's new, homegrown distribution, Pop!\_OS, which comes with a desktop environment called Gnome.
 This combination, thanks in part to efforts of System76's engineers, work well together out of the box.
 I paid about $2,200, with some savings from their holiday sale.